 Early morning take a short flight to Jomsom, the district’s headquarter of Mustang district.
 From Jomsom, you can have some spectacular snaps of Nigiri, Dhaulagiri and Tukuche peaks.
 We will trek through the Kaligandaki river valley before arriving at Kagbeni.
 Kagbeni still feels like a medieval village, with its carefully packed mud houses and dark tunnels.
 Situated at an auspicious river confluence, it is also the gateway to Upper Mustang.

 Get an early start from Kagbeni to avoid the winds that amazingly whistle up the valley after midday.
 Gradually ascends to Muktinath, most important pilgrimage site for both Hindus and Buddhists.
 As you enter the walled complex, lined by Tibetan style prayer wheels, you pass first the Gompa Sambha (monastery) and then a Lord Shiva Temple ringed by four shrines.
-The focal point of the complex is the pool and its 108 brass water pouts, cast in the shape of cow’s heads, which pours forth sacred water.
+The focal point of the complex is the pool, and its 108 brass water pouts, cast in the shape of cow’s heads, which pours forth sacred water.
 Hindu Pilgrimages bathe in the frigid water.
-This a central place to show the religious tolerance among Nepalese.
+This a central place to show religious tolerance among Nepalese.

 A short walk to the left is the Buddhist Marme Lhakhang, whose center is the image is of Tibetan Buddhist sage Guru Rinpoche, here holding a Hindu style trident.

 From Muktinath to Jomsom, we see people from Mustang who comes to sell handicrafts to pilgrims.
 Among them, merchandise is the highly revered mollusk fossil called Shaligram.
 We will pass some ancient caves and view the impressive white snow-capped mountains.
 We transit at the significant town Kagbeni.
 Enjoying the plateau few more hours walking takes us to Jomsom.

-We take our next flight back to Pokhara and spent a day here.
-You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal. you can relax, take a time to visit the lake or boating in the lake by yourself.
+We took our next flight back to Pokhara and spent a day here.
+You’re free here to feel the moderate climate and sceneries of this Magic land or Dream Land of Nepal.
+You can relax, take time to visit the lake or boating in the lake by yourself.

 Not satisfied with this itinerary?
 Cutomize Now